Benzodiazepine Addiction Treatment

 With 40 million Americans currently struggling with an anxiety disorder, it’s not surprising that benzodiazepines — a class of drug used for short-term anxiety management, among other conditions — are one of the most widely prescribed medications in the United States.
 However, since “benzos” are highly addictive, benzodiazepine abuse has been increasingly common.

 If you’re battling benzodiazepine addiction, you don’t have to fight alone.
 At Roots Recovery, we have the tools you or your loved one need to overcome benzodiazepine abuse.
 The first step is to truly understand what you’re up against.
-Read on to learn more about benzodiazepines, the signs and symptoms of benzo addiction and withdrawal, and how our Milwaukee substance abuse recovery program can help you reclaim your life.
+Read on to learn more about benzodiazepines, the signs and symptoms of benzo addiction and withdrawal, and how our Milwaukee substance abuse recovery programs can help you reclaim your life.

 What Are Benzodiazepines?